-Here we are in mid-May to mid-June: we are not looking to be getting after it with heavy doses of intensity and ski specificity.
-We will work some ski specificity and intensity in, but just to work up to next month which will start a period of getting after it.
+Here we are in mid-May to mid-June: we will work some ski specificity and intensity in, but just to work up to next month, which will start a period of getting after it.
 As always, make sure the easy days are easy.
-Avoid junk training of medium hard, not easy enough to be tolerated well, promoting recovery, and not hard enough to have the benefits of properly stressing the body with true hard training.
+Avoid junk training of medium-hard, not easy enough to be tolerated well, promoting recovery, and not hard enough to have the benefits of adequately stressing the body with true hard training.

-When you’re doing your distance training, you should be introducing roller skiing at this time of the year.
-You don’t have to do a lot of it but make sure that you’re getting out on your roller skis about once or twice a week.
+When you’re doing your distance training, you can introduce roller skiing at this time of the year.
+You don’t have to do a lot of it.

-We know a lot of people don’t like to run but if you can introduce that and incorporate a strong amount of running and maybe even walking with poles to engage not only the lower body but the upper body, this is a great opportunity to really focus on a ski-specific modality that is also general as well.
+We know a lot of people don’t like to run.
+Still, suppose you can incorporate a strong amount of running and maybe even walking with poles to engage the lower body and the upper body.
+In that case, this is an excellent opportunity to focus on a ski-specific modality that is also general.

 When it comes to intensity, this time of the year, we should be focusing on the intensity more, on the – what we call threshold.
-Threshold means something that you’re actually training and can sustain for about 45 minutes of time.
+Threshold means a training activity that you can sustain for about 45 minutes.
 You don’t need to do a sustained 45-minute interval.
 Break that into pieces.
-Maybe you’re thinking somewhere between five and eight-minute intervals with a little bit less recovery in between.
-Keeping the intensity again relatively low.
-Also in intensity, you should be thinking about doing some speeds or accelerations.
+Maybe you’re thinking somewhere between five and eight-minute intervals with less recovery in between, keeping the intensity again relatively low.
+Also, it would be best if you were thinking about doing some speeds or accelerations as part of your intensity workout.
 What are accelerations?
-Those are times of about 5 to 30 seconds of on-time with full recovery in between.
+Those are times of about 5 to 30 seconds of on-time with complete recovery in between.

-Again, it’s really more about movement, really focusing on speed of movement instead of actually increasing the heart rate.
-Focus on the threshold type training for the heart and then the accelerations for the movement of the sport.
+Again, it’s more about movement, focusing on the speed of movement instead of increasing the heart rate.
+Focus on the threshold-type training for the heart and accelerations.

 IN GENERAL STRENGTH:

-As it relates to strength, this time of the year we’re still working on general strength.
+As it relates to strength, we’re still working on general strength this time of the year.
 You can add resistance now.
 Again, functional activity is very, very basic movements.
 But now add a little bit of weight.
 Focus on activities that are a little bit lower intensity.
 Hypertrophy happens typically when we do strength to total fail.
 So if you’re doing something that goes all the way to your full potential, that’s when you start to build muscle.
 So, stay below that.